Aayushi-0117/Digital-literacy-project/README.md

 # Digital-literacy-project

 # Project Overview
-This repository contains my submission for the Digital Literacy project under the CSE0001 course at VIT Bhopal University.
+This repository contains my submission for the Digital Literacy project.
 As a Student Digital Ambassador, my role is to guide peers in navigating the digital world responsibly and professionally.
 The project is organized into five tasks, each focusing on a different aspect of digital literacy, with reflections documented in the project report.

 # Task Summaries